Meet Sarah

 "Yes," she says.
 "Absolutely.
 I can't be truly effective if I'm not contributing."

-"B to D: To contribute your perspective, do you need to speak up?"
+"B to D: To contribute your perspective, do you need to NOT stay quiet in leadership meetings?"

 "Well, yes.
 That's the obvious path."

-"And A to C: To have sustained effectivene impact, do you also need to maintain relationships and stay protected?"
+"And A to C: To have sustained effective impact, do you also need to maintain relationships and stay protected?"

 "Yes.
 If I damage relationships or make myself unsafe, my effectiveness won't be sustained."

-"And C to D': To stay protected and maintain relationships, you need to stay quiet?"
+"And C to D': To stay protected and maintain relationships, you need to stay quiet in leadership meetings?"

 She pauses.
 "That's what I've believed.
 Yes."